Notes Without Databases

 Fun fact: I wrote this blog post in Typora and it synced live into my Hugo directory.
 More on my website setup here.

-I purchased iA Writer for my iPhone and iPad (US$9.99).
+I purchased iA Writer for my iPhone and iPad (9.99 USD).
 It works wonderfully on both devices.
 My only complaint about this part of my setup is that I’d like to use any cloud storage provider, but iA Writer really only works with iCloud.
 There’s an explanation of how to use iA Writer for iOS with Dropbox here, but I wasn’t happy with this functionality, so I stuck with iCloud.